mmadsen/lnraw/_posts/2013-07-29-classification-experiment-protocol.md

 1. For a given `experiment_name`, we determine whether subsampling has previously occurred, by consulting the appropriate entry in `experiment_tracking`.
 If subsampling has occurred, we exit.
 2. Otherwise, we select all raw data samples from `individual_samples` in `EXPERIMENT_sim_raw`.
 3. For each data sample, we loop over the cartesian product of `DIMENSIONS_STUDIED` and `SAMPLE_SIZES_STUDIED` and for each combination, we construct a subsample of individuals with the specified number of loci.
 4. The subsample is then inserted into `EXPERIMENT_sim_raw`, in the `individual_samples_fulldataset`.
 This segregates the original simulation output from post-processed output, allowing re-analysis if bugs are discovered in the processing chain, or we want to post-process with different parameter values.
+5. When complete, `experiment_tracking` is updated to reflect completion of subsampling.

 #### Analysis Steps ####

+**PREPARATION STAGE**

+1. First check `experiment_tracking` to determine whether a given full dataset has been identified as to classes.
+If so, exit.
+2. For each classification in `EXPERIMENT_configuration`:
+3. Select all samples from `individual_samples_fulldataset` that have the same dimensionality as the classification.
+4. Identify each individual genotype as to class membership, save in a list.
+5. Substitute the list of classes for the original genotypes into a copy of the individual sample record.
+6. Insert the finished sample to the collection `EXPERIMENT_samples_postclassification`.
+This keeps the processed samples in addition to the original data.
+7. Record completion in `experiment_tracking`.

 ### References Cited ###